 Ketamine, one of a group of dissociative-type hallucinogens, produces “out-of-body” experiences that leave users in an incapacitated state.
 According to the National Institute on Drug Abuse, these effects stem from ketamine’s ability to change how the brain processes sensory information.
 These same effects also drive the ketamine addiction cycle, which can slowly, but surely ruin a person’s life.

-If you or someone you love is addicted to ketamine, get help today by calling us toll-free at 800-601-3889.
+If you or someone you love is addicted to ketamine, get help today by calling us toll-free at 800-601-3889(Who Answers?).

 Ketamine Addiction Effects